ierror/acid-chess/docs/index.rst

 ==================

 ACID Chess is a chess computer written in Python, which can be used with any? board.
 By filming the board, the contour of the board is recognized, and the positions of the individual pieces can be determined.
-Two neural networks were trained for the board and squares recognition.
+Two :doc:`/dev/neural_networks` were trained for the board and squares recognition.

 .. image:: _static/images/over-the-board.jpg